 With nutrition regularly stripped out of our food through industrial processing, we long for ingredients that resemble their natural state as closely as possible.
 It makes sense we want our skincare ingredients to do the same thing; to be the rawest, the least refined, to represent the whole plant.

-Though this is fine for many, people with allergies have specific needs.
+However people with allergies have specific needs.
 An unrefined plant oil or a water-based plant extract is more likely to contain the pollen and protein residues responsible for triggering allergic reactions.